jh-chung1/GNN_ElasticModulus_Prediction/README.md

 ## Citation
-If you use this work or code in your research, please consider to cite our [paper](https://arxiv.org/abs/2310.19274):
+If you use this work or code in your research, please consider citing our [paper](https://arxiv.org/abs/2310.19274):

     @article{chung2023prediction,